 As he dreamed on, he suddenly realized just how many laboratory animals he would need in his studies.

 His dream was unrealistic considering the horrendously expensive price of the animals.

 Those were the times just after World War II when there was a severe shortage of everything.

 Agonizing over this dilemma, he eventually hit upon the idea of breeding those animals himself while he was still resting at home in the seaside town of Oiso.
-Hearing his idea, a sympathetic close friend brought him three pairs of mice.
+Hearing his idea, a close friend Ms. Hisako Mitsui, who later became Tatsuji's beloved wife, brought him three pairs of mice.
+These mice were originaly brought by Hisako's father, Mr. Shigeo Mitsui from Mitsui Chemical Industries.
 Tatsuji's mother, a great animal lover, took over the mice and started breeding them at home.